Youth Protection Training

 - When your volunteer application is approved, you will receive a BSA membership card which includes your member ID number.
 After you receive your membership card, log back into MyScouting, click on My Profile and update the system by inputting your member ID number.
 This will link your Youth Protection training records, and any other training, in MyScouting to your BSA membership.

-A printer-friendly version of these instructions can be found on the right.
+A printer-friendly version of these instructions can be found below.

 Having issues accessing your MyScouting.org account?